cunnie/sslip.io/README.md

 The DNS server is written in Golang and is not configurable without modifying the source:

-- it binds to port 53 (you can't change it)
+- it binds to port 53, but can be overridden on the command line with the `-port`, e.g. `go run main.go -port 9553`
 - it only binds to UDP (no TCP, sorry)
 - The SOA record is hard-coded with the exception of the _MNAME_ (primary master name server) record, which is set to the queried hostname (e.g. `dig big.apple.com @ns-aws.nono.io` would return an SOA with an _MNAME_ record of `big.apple.com.`
 - The NS records are hard-coded (`ns-aws.sslip.io`, `ns-azure.sslip.io`,
-  `ns-gce.sslip.io`)
+  `ns-gce.sslip.io`).
+Exception: `_acme-challenge` records are handled
+  differently to accommodate the procurement of Let's Encrypt wildcard certificates; you can read more about that procedure [here](docs/wildcard.md)
 - The MX records are hard-coded to the queried hostname with a preference of 0, with the exception of `sslip.io` itself, which has custom MX records to enable email delivery to ProtonMail
 - There are no SRV records

 ### Acknowledgements